Invasive Plants

 Frequently Asked Questions

-Why are the native planting efforts delayed?
+Why were the native planting efforts delayed?

 Why are you removing invasive vegetation?